 Few of its famous low deflection shafts are Predator Z-3, Predator Vantage, and 314-3.
 You will also see that these shafts are expensive as well.
 But they are totally worth it.

-Another big name from past and still going strong, their low deflection shafts have made quite a difference with being one piece and also the strong inner working.
+Another big name from the past and still going strong, their low deflection shafts have made quite a difference with being one piece and also the strong inner working.

-To name few, their Meucci Ultimate weapon Pro shaft and Meucci Black Dot Bullseye shaft are excellent but somewhat expensive shafts.
+To name a few, their Meucci Ultimate weapon Pro shaft and Meucci Black Dot Bullseye shaft are excellent but somewhat expensive shafts.

 McDermott shafts are known for providing strong grips because of their manufacturing.
 They are made by Octadic Laminated construction with a triple layer of carbon fiber core which makes one of the best i-Pro and i-Pro slim shafts in the world.

-GS07, GS09, and GS14 are an excellent example to name few.
+GS07, GS09, and GS14 are an excellent example to name a few.

 We have covered some comparisons between Mcdermott, Predator and Muecci cues.
 Have a look at it to know about them more.